 Comprehensive Overview

 Fruits are an important part of the red panda's diet, especially during the late summer and fall when they ripen.
+Fruits provide essential vitamins and minerals that are not readily available in bamboo.
 They consume a variety of fruits, including berries, drupes, and pomes.
-Fruits provide essential vitamins and minerals that are not readily available in bamboo.
 The consumption of fruits also helps to increase their water intake, especially during the dry season.

 Acorns and roots are consumed during the fall and winter months when other food sources are scarce.
-Acorns are rich in fats and carbohydrates, providing a valuable source of energy during the colder months.
+Now, acorns are rich in fats and carbohydrates, providing a valuable source of energy during the colder months.
 Roots are also consumed for their nutrient content, although they can be more difficult to digest.
 Red pandas use their strong claws to dig up roots and tubers from the ground.

 Trends and Latest Developments